just-ai/jaicf-kotlin/docs/pages/dsl/activators/catchAll.md

 Usually this activator is used to handle all raw user's input for some purposes (for example, if user dictates a text of reminder note).

 It also can be used as a fallback state to handle a request that can't be handled by any other state.
-We recommend to use a [fallback](fallback) builder for this purposes.
+We recommend using a [fallback](fallback) builder for these purposes.

 # How to use